Azure/iotedge/test/README.md

 2. `test/Microsoft.Azure.Devices.Edge.Test.Common/`: The helper library tests use to do interesting things--like deploy modules or wait for a message to arrive in IoT hub--lives here.
 3. `test/modules`: All custom modules used by the tests live here.
 The common pattern for an end-to-end test is to deploy some modules that run through a scenario (i.e., the thing you actually want to test, like sending messages between modules), then wait for them to report the results.

-## How to run the tests
+## One time setup
 *Note: The steps mentioned here have been run and validated on an ubuntu18.04/amd64 machine.
 If you are running a different os/arch, your steps may differ.*

-### One time setup

-#### One time setup for your local machine
+## One time setup for your local machine

-##### Prerequisites
 To run the end-to-end tests, we will be building the required binaries from the code, build container images and push them to a local container registry.
 The tests will install the IoT Edge runtime from the binaries on your machine and run the containers using your local registry.

+##### Prerequisites

 It is important that your machine meets the requirements to run IoT Edge.
 See our installation docs ([Linux](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux), [Windows](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-windows)) for more information on prerequisites

 ##### Install java
 The build scripts use Java for code generation tasks, so you will need a jdk on your machine.
-Here is how you can install a jdk (if you already don't have one).
+Here is how you can install a jdk (if you don't already have one).
 ~~~ sh
 ubuntu_release=`lsb_release -rs`
 wget https://packages.microsoft.com/config/ubuntu/${ubuntu_release}/packages-microsoft-prod.deb -O packages-microsoft-prod.deb